Ida: At least 1 dead, more than a million customers without power in Louisiana

 The first death related to Ida was reported in Prairieville, Louisiana, according to the Ascension Parish Sheriff's Office.
 The unidentified person was found dead following reports of a fallen tree on a home.

 "Tonight, we have confirmed at least one death and sadly, we know there will be others.
-Thousands of our people are without power and there is untold damage to property across the impacted parishes," Gov. John Bel Edwards wrote in a statement late Sunday.
+Thousands of our people are without power and there is untold damage to property across the impacted parishes," Edwards wrote in a statement late Sunday.

-Edwards, a Democrat had requested President Biden declare a major disaster for Louisiana.
-Biden did so on Sunday, ordering federal aid to supplement state, tribal, and local recovery efforts in the areas impacted by Hurricane Ida.
+Edwards, a Democrat, had requested President Biden declare a major disaster for Louisiana.
+Biden did so on Sunday, ordering federal aid to supplement state, tribal and local recovery efforts in the areas impacted by Hurricane Ida.

 Significant flooding was reported late Sunday night in LaPlace, a community adjacent to Lake Pontchartrain, meteorologists in New Orleans said.
 Many people took to social media, pleading for boat rescues as the water rose.

-Meanwhile, the mayor of Jean Lafitte, Louisiana, said rescue teams were being put together to save up to 200 people believed to be in immediate or imminent danger after tidal surge levees overtopped
+Meanwhile, the mayor of Jean Lafitte, Louisiana, said rescue teams were being put together to save up to 200 people believed to be in immediate or imminent danger after tidal surge overtopped levees.

-"The Town of Jean Lafitte Tidal Surge Levees have overtopped," Mayor Tim Kerner Jr wrote on Facebook.
+"The Town of Jean Lafitte Tidal Surge Levees have overtopped," Mayor Tim Kerner Jr. wrote on Facebook.
 "Please prepare yourself if you live inside the tidal surge system."

-Kerner Jr called it the "worst storm in our history," according to WGNO-TV.
+Kerner called it the "worst storm in our history," according to WGNO-TV.

-"We have a small group trying to take out the people in the most imminent danger," Kerner Jr told the station.
+"We have a small group trying to take out the people in the most imminent danger," Kerner told the station.
 "This is a very dangerous situation.
 I’ve never seen so much water in my life.
 We’ve lost our school and everything, but now with people’s lives, it has turned into a total rescue mission."

 "People’s lives are I believe at stake now," he continued.
 "We are trying to get them out as soon as fast as we can and as soon as this weather [breaks] we are going to send an army to them."